mojo2012/factorio-mojo-advanced-tech/README.md

-# Factorio mod: mojo-advanced-tedch
+# Factorio mod: mojo-exploration
-This mod depends on mojo-resource-processing.
-It makes use of the added ores and metal products.
-It changed a lot of recipes to use the new materials, but tries to stay true to the real vanilla experience.
+This mod spawns ancient alien temples and buildings across the map.
+Hidden in those ruins you can find powerful artifacts.

 ## Dependecies
-* Factorio >= 0.12.33
+* Factorio >= 0.13
-* mojo-resource-processing >= 0.3.0

 # Current state
-Mostly recipe changed and new electronic components as basis for circuit boards.

 # Plan
 * Add new devices and machines.